An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Introduction

-To improve the generalizability and accuracy of segmentation across different cardiovascular structures, various specialized datasets have been developed.
-For example, the Automated Cardiac Diagnosis Challenge (ACDC) dataset~\cite{bernard2018deep} is designed for segmenting cardiac structures such as the left and right ventricles and myocardium from MRI.
-The ImageCAS dataset~\cite{zeng2023imagecas} focuses on the segmentation of coronary arteries, which is crucial for assessing coronary artery disease.
-The Aorta dataset~\cite{imran2024cis, krebs2024volumetric} is specifically aimed at segmenting the aorta and its branches, facilitating the diagnosis of conditions like aortic aneurysms and dissections.
-These datasets provide diverse challenges that contribute to the development of more robust and accurate segmentation algorithms.
+To improve segmentation accuracy and generalizability across various cardiovascular structures, several specialized datasets have been established.
+For example, the Automated Cardiac Diagnosis Challenge (ACDC) dataset~\cite{bernard2018deep} focuses on cardiac segmentation, including the left and right ventricles and the myocardium in MRI images.
+The ImageCAS dataset~\cite{zeng2023imagecas} targets coronary artery segmentation, which is essential for the evaluation of coronary artery disease.
+The Aorta dataset~\cite{imran2024cis, krebs2024volumetric} specifically targets the segmentation of the aorta and its branches, supporting the diagnosis of conditions such as aortic aneurysms and dissections.
+These datasets collectively offer diverse challenges that contribute to the development of more robust and accurate segmentation algorithms.

-In this paper, we tackle these challenges by introducing the UU-Mamba model, an enhanced version of the U-Mamba model \cite{ma2024umamba}.
-The UU-Mamba model incorporates a novel uncertainty-aware loss function alongside the Sharpness-Aware Minimization (SAM) optimizer~\cite{foret2021sharpness}, improving both training stability and performance.
-Our uncertainty-aware loss function is built upon three key components inspired by a survey of various loss functions for semantic segmentation tasks~\cite{jadon2020}: \begin{itemize}[leftmargin=14pt] \itemsep -.1em \item \textit{Region-based loss}: This component is utilized for object detection and localization, such as the dice loss~\cite{sudre2017}. \item \textit{Distribution-based loss}: This component compares the predicted distributions with the ground truth, typically using cross-entropy loss~\cite{ma2004}. \item \textit{Pixel-based loss}: This component measures differences at the pixel level, employing techniques such as focal loss~\cite{lin2017}. \end{itemize}